Configure GPU-enabled nodes

 7. Click Submit to save edits to the deployment.

-8. Repeat steps for the system-rasterprocessinggpu-dpserver deployment.
+8. Repeat the steps for the system-rasterprocessinggpu-dpserver deployment.

 Learn how to edit system deployments in the Administrator Directory API documentation.